jmintb/blog/content/programming_language_1.md

 ]
 ```

-And with that we are finished with the grammar(for now :) ) and can move to implementing support for this in our compiler.
+And with that we are finished with the gramma, for now ;)

+This post has grown quite long so we will continue in the next one.
+Where we will actually use our parser and hopefully finish `prinln("Hello World!")`.

-As the final step we will extract the identifier and argument.
-We can traverse the parsed input as nested iterators.
+As a final step we will extract the identifier and argument, by traversing the parsed input as nested iterators.
+This will help show how to work with pest.

 ```rust
 // src/main.rs